 We have come a long way in our understanding of mental illness.

-- Celebrities, like Olympian Clara Hughes, have been able to increase the public’s knowledge about mental illness.
+- Olympian Clara Hughes, has been able to increase the public’s knowledge about mental illness.

 - Margaret Trudeau, mother of our current Prime Minister, has spoken openly and written about her battle with bipolar disorder.

-If an Olympian, a Prime Minister’s mother and a Lieutenant Governor can talk about mental illness without feeling shame, then little Melda Roache from West Head can too.
+If an Olympian, a Prime Minister’s mother and a General can talk about mental illness without feeling shame, then I can too.

 Mental illness knows no borders.
 It can and does touch anybody, regardless of educational, social or economic status.
 Recovery has nothing to do with pulling up one’s bootstraps.
 It is impossible to pull up your bootstraps when you feel like you are wearing cement boots.
 Mental illness is real, just as real as diabetes, HIV/AIDS, cancer and heart disease.
 We don’t beat up on those people.
 Nor should we burden the mentally ill with statements such as: